17 Time Travel Romance Books You Should Read

 2. Harry Potter and the Prisoner of Azkaban

 This was another one of those books that I read when I was in my early teens.
 That shaped many things about me as a person and my reading habits.
 The story introduces Remus Lupin, a popular character in the entire series.
 The entire mini adventure at the end, when Harry and Hermione go back with Time-Turner.
-Also, they retrace all of their steps, and you see everything that’s going on in a slightly different light.
+Also, they retrace all of their steps, and you see everything happening in a slightly different light.

 You will realize that Buckbeak is not dead, and you’ve had this emotional revelation about Sirius and Remus and their past relationship with Harry.
-You’re so invested in the idea that they can save more than one innocent life tonight, but they’re such dreadful consequences for if they see themselves and then the realization that they don’t see themselves.
+You’re so invested in the idea that they can save more than one innocent life tonight, but there are such dreadful consequences if they see themselves and then the realization that they don’t see themselves.
 But Harry sees his Patronus and imagines his father coming to save him.
 So, it’s an emotionally charged ending to this book.

 Author: J.K.
 Rowling